 If you use a wide-angle lens and get down low, your subject will appear to float higher in the air.
 (Conversely, if you shoot down on your subject from above, they’ll appear closer to the ground.)

 In general, it’s better to get low, but be mindful of your angle.
-If you get lower than the perch your model is standing or laying on, the perch’s material will start to block the model’s body, and you’ll be unable to realistically remove the perch in Photoshop.
+If you get lower than the perch your model is standing or lying on, the perch’s material will start to block the model’s body, and you’ll be unable to realistically remove the perch in Photoshop.

 It’s safest to shoot in line with the top of the perch (and you can also make sure your model is sitting at the very front of the perch to lessen the risk of issues).